C-Stew/c-stew.github.io-old/index.md

 ## General Information

 - I mostly play games on my laptop and PS5, but possess several other consoles I use regularly (mostly Nintendo).
-- I do use a dual PC setup for recording, but use a single computer for streaming (specs are listed below).
+- I do use a dual PC setup for recording and streaming (specs are listed below).
 - In case you were wondering, yes, I am male, and I turn 18 later this year.
 That's all you get.
 - I'm on US Eastern Time, so most of my content uploads/streams will happen in the afternoon for me.